betterify/awakening/content/about.md

 # who_we_are
 who_we_are:
   enable: true
-  subtitle: "I am what I am?"
+  subtitle: "I am what I am"
   title: "Be a Catalyst and a Change Agent"
   description: "The mystery of the whole existence is that it is a perfect balance.
 Life is like a wave with equal crests and troughs.
 And the whole existence is like a circle.
 The reality is like a perfect wave embedded in a perfect circle.
 Therefore, the whole life is like the art of a tight rope walker.
 This is the true art of living!!"